NASAEarthExchange/locadatademo/README.rst

     $ vim loca-s3-files.json

-  As you can see this is very basic but effective structure in that we can retrieve a listing of files, or object, by model name, representative pathway (often said rcp), variable name like maximum temperature or minimum temperature, over a valid time span, e.g. year 2006 to 2100.
+  As you can see this is very basic but effective structure in that we can retrieve a listing of files, or object, by model name, representative concentration pathway (often said rcp), variable name like maximum temperature or minimum temperature, over a valid time span, e.g. year 2006 to 2100.
 We can also the prepend the historical runs, 1950 to 2100 to our list.
 Our trivial select routine in *locaS3find.py* simplifies the process of getting all links based on our parameters through a simple routine without the need of sql or nosql database servers or web services.